Thursday, May 28, 2009

 The Latin name for Scotch Broom is Cytisus scoparius.
 It was introduced from Europe where it was used in the “olden days” for thatching and brooms, hence the common name.
 The seeds that develop from the pea-like yellow flowers are prolific and grow vigorously.
 The plants are adaptable to many soil types.
 You will find it in road and logging cuts where the plants thrive in the direct sunlight.
 Current uses are minimal beyond ornamental value (the yellow flowers are beautiful).

-In Bellingham there is a unique approach for the control of Scotch Broom.
-They have a Weed Wrench that can be borrowed for free by calling the Whatcom County Noxious Weed Control Board at (360) 715-7470.
-That must be some tool to pull out a plant than can reach 10 metres high! -- Margy
+There is a unique approach for the control of Scotch Broom.
+The Uprooter can be used to pull the entire plant out, roots and all.
+That must be some tool to pull out a plant than can reach 10 metres high!
+Take a look. -- Margy

 Here on San Juan Island we are urged to eradicate it as it sickens cattle and makes us sneeze.